 2007 saw the Fiat 500 have stiffer suspension, wider fenders and a 150 hp turbo 4-cylinder engine that runs from zero to 60 in eight seconds.
 The Fiat Sedici is a smart looking mini SUV at home in the city or country introduced in 2006.

 Fiat continues on the path of innovation and superior technology into the 21st century with a line of new engines and new models.
 Men of the reform have been Sergio Marchionne and Luca Cordero di Montezemolo, who have also lead Fiat into the acquisition of Chrysler in 2009.
-Thanks to the acquisition and Marchionne's will, Fiat enters again the north American market, after 10 years of absence.
+Thanks to the acquisition and Marchionne’s will, Fiat enters again the north American market, after 10 years of absence.
 In spite of the crisis, Fiat introduced new models: the Alfa 159, the Fiat Nuova 500 and La Grande Punto, which was the most popular car in Italy in 2006.
-In 2010, John Ellkan is nominated president of Fiat and a 5 year plan for the development of the company is created: between 2010 and 2014, Fiat has restructered its sectors' organization through the creation of Fiat Industrial, where all activities related to the production of industrial machineries have converged.
+In 2010, John Ellkan is nominated president of Fiat and a 5 year plan for the development of the company is created: between 2010 and 2014, Fiat has restructered its sectors’ organization through the creation of Fiat Industrial, where all activities related to the production of industrial machineries have converged.
 Fiat Industrial passed under the presidence of Marchionne, whereas Fiat S.p.a. (which regulates the production of cars, parts, systems production) and the editorial sector have remained under the presidency of Elkann.
-Marchionne remains Fiat S.p.a's CEO.
+Marchionne was Fiat S.p.a’s CEO until July 2018, when he got ill, died and was replaced by Michael Manley.